Mindf*ck and the Political Machine of Personal Data

 This is belief formation under asymmetric visibility.
 The campaign sees more of the citizen than the citizen sees of the campaign.
 The platform sees the feedback loop.
 The consultant sees the segments.
 The user sees a post, an ad, a video, a rumor, or an account that appears inside an ordinary feed.
 Power hides in the difference between system view and user view.

 That asymmetry also changes accountability.
 A false televised ad can be recorded and debated.
 A highly targeted feed environment can vanish into screenshots, ad libraries, incomplete archives, and testimony after the election is over.
-The claim may be less important than the sequence: who saw what, after what other material, with what frequency, from what source, and with what measurable response.
+The claim may be less important than the sequence: who saw what, after what other material, with what frequency, from what source, with what targeting criteria, under what optimization rule, and with what measurable response.

 The AI-Age Reading